Insurance Coverage for Manufacturers With Consumer or Product Liability Claims

 Strategies and Practical Guidance From Insured and Insurer Perspectives

-This CLE webinar will discuss how counsel for product manufacturers can maximize their clients' insurance coverage when faced with consumer or product liability claims.
+This CLE course will discuss how counsel for product manufacturers can maximize their clients' insurance coverage when faced with consumer or product liability claims.

 - Understanding the company's coverage